Ecuador Resort Eco-Lodge

 On the way to Zumbahua

 Most people traveling by bus need to first get back to Latacunga, which is on the Pan-American Highway.
-Daily buses depart from Chugchilan to Latacunga at 3am and 4am.
+There are now several daily buses from Chugchilán to Latacunga.
 From Latacunga, you can get buses to most major destinations.

-BUT you do NOT need to wake up so early.
+BUT you do NOT need to wake up at dawn to travel.
 Remember that you are on vacation!
 Private transportation can be arranged to take you to Zumbahua, Latacunga, Quito, Baños and many other destinations

 Buses leaving Chugchilán